You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 Okay, you can’t do a real workout while sitting and working.
 But, you can engage your core to counteract the negative effects of prolonged sitting.
 Your core is responsible for your posture.

 If you slump and slouch in the chair (don’t we all?) your core muscles will be on vacation.
 Wake them up by sitting properly.
 Your spine should be in a neutral position.
-It’s a natural way to keep your core muscles busy.
-Yes, it’s a smaller engagement, but your back and neck will be thankful.
+It’s a natural way to keep your core abdominal muscles busy.
+Yes, it’s a smaller engagement, but your back and neck will thank you.

 How to Engage Your Core While Walking